PacificBiosciences/FALCON/docs/pipeline.rst

 Step 1: Overlap detection and error correction of raw reads
 -----------------------------------------------------------

 The first step of the pipeline is to identify all overlaps in the raw reads.
-Currently this is all performed with a modified version of Gene Myers' dazzlerblog_.
+Currently this is performed with a modified version of Gene Myers' DALIGNER_.

 In order to identify overlaps, your :term:`raw reads` must first be converted from fasta format into a dazzler database.
 This is a very I/O intensive process and will be run from the node where ``fc_run.py`` was executed.
 If this